-Grenfell Tower fire could result in corporate manslaughter charges
+Cladding in 82 UK buildings fails fire safety tests

 Some residents of Grenfell Tower say they had made multiple complaints to the council about the fire safety of the building.

-A few days after the disaster, the UK Treasury Secretary Philip Hammond said he believed that the cladding, or insulation, apparently used in a recent refurbishment of the building is banned in Britain for buildings above a certain height.
+A few days after the disaster, the UK Treasury Secretary Philip Hammond said he believed that the cladding apparently used in a recent refurbishment of the building is banned in Britain for buildings above a certain height.

 Samples of insulation from the tower and equivalent aluminum composite tiles sent by police for analysis have failed safety tests, according to Detective Chief Superintendent Fiona McCormack from the Metropolitan Police.

-The government is conducting a full public inquiry into the disaster, and British Prime Minister Theresa May apologized for what she called "a failure of the state."
+The government is conducting a full public inquiry into the disaster, and Prime Minister Theresa May apologized for what she called "a failure of the state."

 "Trust in the authorities across the entire community has been seriously undermined by events since the fire, to say nothing of everything that happened in the years before the disaster," the Justice4Grenfell statement says.